-During this pandemic, Gary has worked to support families, small businesses, health care providers, and local governments in Michigan –while continuing thorough and careful oversight of the Trump Administration’s pandemic response efforts.
+During this pandemic, Gary has worked to support families, small businesses, health care providers, and local governments in Michigan – while continuing thorough and careful oversight of federal pandemic response efforts.

 Looking Out for Michigan Workers and Families

-Gary introduced the Free COVID-19 Testing Act, which was enacted as part of the Families First Coronavirus Response Act, to make Coronavirus testing free.
-He also has called for increased access to testing to prevent the spread of Coronavirus and help in efforts to safely reopen the economy.
-He helped secure additional funding for testing, including $315 million for Michigan through the Paycheck Protection Program and Health Care Enhancement Act that was enacted in April 2020.
-He has repeatedly called on the Trump Administration to reopen health care enrollment to allow Michiganders without insurance to get the coverage they need during this public health crisis.
-Gary also pressed the Federal Emergency Management Agency to be more transparent with their efforts to address existing racial and socioeconomic disparities in their Coronavirus response efforts and ensure vulnerable communities get the help they need.
-Provisions based off bipartisan legislation Gary previously introduced to raise awareness around vaccines and increase vaccination rates were signed into law in December 2020.
+In addition to these latest efforts, Gary also introduced the Free COVID-19 Testing Act in March 2020, which was enacted as part of the Families First Coronavirus Response Act, to make Coronavirus testing free.
+He also helped secure additional funding for testing, including $315 million for Michigan through the Paycheck Protection Program and Health Care Enhancement Act that was enacted in April 2020.
+Furthermore, provisions based off bipartisan legislation Gary previously introduced to raise awareness around vaccines and increase vaccination rates were signed into law in December 2020.

 Supporting Michigan Small Businesses

-In February, Gary convened a call with the state’s public health officials on how the federal government could support efforts to limit the spread of the virus in Michigan.
-Following those discussions, Gary announced a three-step proposal to ensure a sufficient supply of personal protective equipment, medical supplies, and hospital beds during the Coronavirus pandemic.
-He also helped to secure $100 billion in federal funding for hospitals and community health centers as a part of Congress’s third Coronavirus package – helping to cover expenses for Coronavirus response efforts and recouping lost revenue.
-As part of the bipartisan Coronavirus package enacted in April, Gary pushed for and helped secure $75 billion in emergency funding for our health system, including for hospitals and personal protective equipment.
+Gary has also fought to provide critical aid to our courageous health care providers.
+Early in the pandemic, Gary announced a three-step proposal to ensure a sufficient supply of personal protective equipment, medical supplies, and hospital beds during the Coronavirus pandemic.
+He also helped to secure $100 billion in federal funding for hospitals and other health providers as a part of Congress’s third Coronavirus package – helping to cover expenses for Coronavirus response efforts and recouping lost revenue.
+As part of the bipartisan Coronavirus package enacted in April 2020, Gary pushed for and helped secure an additional $75 billion in emergency funding for our health system, including for hospitals and personal protective equipment.

-Gary has also worked to cut the red tape slowing the nation’s Coronavirus response, ensuring that hospitals in Michigan and around the country can obtain the resources, supplies, gloves and masks needed to protect themselves and their patients from the Coronavirus.
+Gary has also worked to cut the red tape slowing the nation’s Coronavirus response, ensuring that hospitals and health care providers in Michigan and around the country can obtain the resources, supplies, gloves and masks needed to protect themselves and their patients from the Coronavirus.